yousefkotp/TRIDENT/README.md

 ## Issues

 - The preferred mode of communication is via GitHub issues.
-- If GitHub issues are inappropriate, email gjaume@bwh.harvard.edu (and cc andrewzh@mit.edu).
+- If GitHub issues are inappropriate, email gjaume@bwh.harvard.edu and andrewzh@mit.edu.
 - Immediate response to minor issues may not be available.

 ## Reference